Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 To sum up, companies that leverage RTB programmatic don't have to buy inventory in bulk.
 Rather than wasting money on untargeted or irrelevant traffic, they consider every impression before paying for it.

-To participate in open auctions a business should use a demand-side platform.
-To get started, they can use a SaaS solution.
-In this case, a media buyer creates a free-of-charge, self-serve account in a third-party DSP and quickly set their first ad campaign.
+To participate in open auctions, a business should use a demand-side platform.
+They can use a self-serve DSP.
+In this case, a media buyer creates a free-of-charge, self-serve account in a third-party DSP and quickly learn how to get started with programmatic advertising.

 On self-serve DSP campaigns, the ad spend includes the money paid per impression to publishers plus hidden bid markups.
 Businesses with small paid marketing budgets still benefit from this model, though.
 On low-volume campaigns, the vendor’s markup of 10-50% on every impression price doesn’t translate into big expenses.

-Still, companies with big budgets might be willing to use a proprietary DSP to save money.
+Still, companies with big budgets might be willing to use a proprietary DSP to save money with real-time bidding.
 In this case, the company owns the platform and doesn’t have to pay any extra on top of their bids.

-To have your own DSP, you don’t necessarily need to build it from scratch — it’s a long and costly adventure.
+To have your own DSP, you don’t necessarily need to build it from scratch — in-house advertising is a long and costly adventure.
 You’ll need to hire an engineering team and allocate hundreds of thousands of dollars to the development.
-Afterward, you’ll need to cover expenses related to software maintenance—bug fixes and improvements.
+Afterward, you’ll need to cover expenses related to software maintenance, such as bug fixes and improvements.
 The result will depend on your team’s skills and experience.
 There’s no guarantee you’ll be fully satisfied with the software you get.

 As an alternative, you can buy a white-label solution and launch it in a couple of weeks.
 When opting for a white-label solution, you’ll get dependable software from experts for a much lower price.
 Plus, you can test it before buying so that you know what you’re getting.